zkstewart/BINge/README.md

 Otherwise, BINge tries to keep the clustering process simple, and minimally requires you to ...

 ## Input sequences to cluster
 The sequences you want to cluster can be in the form of FASTA sequence files such as *de novo* assembled transcriptome(s) or as reference genome CDS models.
-Alternatively, you may use pairs of genome FASTA and GFF3 annotation files from which CDS' will be extracted).
+Alternatively, you may use pairs of genome FASTA and GFF3 annotation files from which CDS' will be extracted.

 On the command line, providing one or more inputs might look something like: